PavlidisLab/McDiarmid-etal-2019_Multi-Worm-Tracker-analysis/README.md

 Platform: x86_64-redhat-linux-gnu (64-bit)
 ```
 #### System packages
 Some system packages are required for specific scripts.
 The operating system used to develop those scripts was `CentOS Linux release 7.6.1810 (Core)`.
-The following packages are required for specific parts of the document:
+The following packages are required for specific parts of the preprocessing scripts or markdown documents:

 * The system package for Cairo Graphics is required to save some of the figures in pdf format.
 See instructions at [https://cairographics.org/download/](https://cairographics.org/download/).
 * ImageMagick is used to process some images through system calls.
 The version tested was `ImageMagick 6.7.8-9 2016-06-16 Q16`.
 See http://www.imagemagick.org